Updated: May 21

 Japan is not a country with rich historical temples or shrines, but its nature also attracts tourists.
 There are plenty of river cruises in Europe on deep wide water river or you can enjoy rafting in designated area in Europe but Japan is a place where you can enjoy river cruises on shallow but rapid water.
 These cruises are conducted by professional staffs who control the boats and explain the scenery on board.

-River cruise at Ohboke canyon has a long history, more than 120 year.
+River cruise at Oboke gorge has a long history, more than 120 year.
 Not only Japanese but also tourists from other Asian countries are now enjoying the cruises.
-Ohboke canyon can be reached by JR Dosan line.
-The nearest station in Ohboke, which all limited expresses Nampu and Shimanto stop.
+Oboke gorge can be reached by JR Dosan line.
+The nearest station in Oboke, which all limited expresses Nampu and Shimanto stop.
 Nampu connects Okayama station in Honshu(station of Sanyo Shinkansen) and Kochi station.
 On the other hand, Shimanto connects Takamatsu station in Kagawa prefecture and Kochi station.
 These two limited expresses merge at Tadotsu station on Yosan line and run together till Kochi.
 Therefore if you travel from Honshu, take Nampu at Okayama.
 If you are coming from Takamatsu, take Shimanto.
 If you are coming from Matsuyama, take limited express Shiokaze or Ishiduchi to Tadotsu and change to Nampu/Shimanto.
 Then, if you are traveling from Tokushima city or Mima city where famous Udatsu district is located, take limited express Tsurugisan to Awa-Ikeda and change there to Nampu/Shimanto.

-After enjoying Ohboke canyon, you can also head to Koboke canyon or Iya valley too.
-By the way, Ohboke means BIG WALK DANGER.
-Please be careful when walk in Ohboke!
+After enjoying Oboke gorge, you can also head to Koboke canyon or Iya valley too.
+By the way, Oboke literally means BIG WALK DANGER.
+Please be careful when walking in Oboke!